scout-io/scout/docs/api-reference.md

 ### Fetch Recommended Variant

 *   **POST** `/api/fetch_recommended_variant` **(Protected)**
-*   **Description:** Fetches a recommended variant from the specified model.
+*   **Description:** Fetches a recommended variant from the specified Test.
 Optionally stores context for the decision if `request_id` is provided.
 *   **Request Body (`FetchActionRequest`):**
     ```json
     {